Jae Hyung Ju

 About

-I received my BS from Seoul National University, where I was advised by Prof. Jung Ho Ahn on accelerating ML within Fully Homomorphic Encryption, and by Prof. Jinho Lee on designing a DRAM function-in-memory for efficient graph processing.
+I received my B.S. from Seoul National University, where I worked with Prof. Jung Ho Ahn on accelerating machine learning under fully homomorphic encryption (FHE) and with Prof. Jinho Lee on a function-in-memory DRAM architecture for efficient graph processing.

 You can view my CV here.